 We have enforced key security protocols such as DNSSEC.
-This helps reduce the chance that visitors to .eu or .ею websites are led to fake websites and tricked into supplying personal information if they type a protected .eu or .ею web address into their browser.
+This helps reduce the chance that visitors are led to fake websites and tricked into supplying personal information if they enter a protected web address into their browser.

 We also combat malicious registrations by actively screening newly registered domain names and work closely with law enforcement authorities to fight cybercrime.

 We believe that information security is a fundamental building block of our business therefore we choose to follow the ISO 27001 security standard.
 This helps us handle information security in a structured manner, both in our technical operations and business processes.Read more!

 We believe that even companies working in cyberspace can do so in a sustainable manner.
 We are the first European TLD registry to be registered by the EU Eco-Management and Audit Scheme (EMAS).
 All our activities are guided by our environmental policy.

 Every year we also assess our CO2 emissions and purchase verified CO2 credits to contribute to compensate our environmental impact.Read more!